Many or all companies we feature compensate us. Compensation and editorial

 Is Nelnet responsible for paying off my current student loans?

 If you apply for a Direct Consolidation Loan, the Department of Education will pay off the federal loans you requested to consolidate.
 Nelnet will then manage your new Direct Consolidation Loan.
+Remember, you must continue paying your loans until your new consolidation loan is active.

 Can Nelnet student loans be forgiven?

-Nelnet-managed loans could be forgiven if they’re federal loans and you meet certain criteria set by the Department of Education.
+Nelnet-managed loans could be forgiven if they’re federal loans and you meet certain DoE criteria.
 Forgiveness programs include Public Service Loan Forgiveness, Teacher Loan Forgiveness, and forgiveness due to total and permanent disability.
+You must apply for these programs and meet all the eligibility criteria to have your loans forgiven.